 How To Clean A Thermocouple On A Patio Heater

-There are many ways you can your patio heater thermocouple cleaned but below are the most convenient and easier way to do it.
+There are many ways you can have your patio heater thermocouple cleaned but below are the most convenient and easier ways to do it.
 Once you have all the tools follow this step by step guide to do the cleaning process:

-- First thing is to disconnect the gas line from the heater.
+- It’s time to disconnect the gas line from the heater.

-- Now you need to take a screwdriver and loosen the screws around the thermostat.
+- Now you need to take the screwdriver and loosen the screws around the thermostat.

 - Now you should take a sandpaper, dry sponge or steel wool.

-- By using steel wool, you can gently rub the thermocouple.
+- Using steel wool, you can gently rub the thermocouple.
 If you are using a dry sponge, you need to make sure that you are using the abrasive side of it.
-Otherwise, you will not be able to complete the cleaning process effectively if you are not using the abrasive side.
+You will not be able to complete the cleaning process effectively if you are not using the abrasive side.

 - Reconnect the thermocouple to your patio and test it for efficiency.
-It was stay lit once lighted.
+It worked!

 We have also compared electric patio heater and propane patio heater here to guide you on which is best for you depending on your needs.